Non 'Consensus' Scientists:

 Vern Harnapp, Ph.D.
 Professor Emeritus of Geography, University of Akron, USA

 Victor Manuel Velasco Herrera, Ph.D.
-Researcher, Institute of Geophysics, National Autonomous University, Mexico
+Researcher, Institute of Geophysics, Department of Solar and Planetary Research, Mexico

 Vitaliy Rusov, Ph.D.
 Professor of Physics, Odessa Polytechnic University, Ukraine